|AT A GLANCE||PRICING||HEADLINE|

 SEE ALSO: Today’s Best Mattress Deals & Coupons

 As you probably know, there is a big difference between soreness and pain, especially when it comes to your lower back.
 It’s common to have a sore back here and there if you’re weightlifting, playing sports, or just sitting a lot, but chronic lower back pain can be an unrelenting, demoralizing burden.
 There are many causes of lower back pain and therefore many different treatments options.
 When it comes to finding the right mattress, however, you might start by identifying what type of sleeper you are.
 I say this because the best mattress for a strict side sleeper will be different than for a strict back sleeper.
-Before you go mattress shopping, identify whether you’re a stomach sleeper, side sleeper, or back sleeper, or a combo sleeper that rotates positions at night.
+Before you go mattress shopping, identify whether you’re a stomach sleeper, side sleeper, or back sleeper, or a combination sleeper that rotates positions at night.

 If you sleep primarily on your back, you might consider getting a medium, medium-firm, or a firm mattress that has plenty of support.
 I should note that the firmness level of a mattress depends on your weight and someone that’s heavier will generally experience a bed to be softer than a lighter person.
 You will want to makes sure that you keep your back in proper alignment and avoid excess sagging under your hips and shoulders—areas where people tend to carry the most weight.